 Write to BASCA (the British Academy of Songwriters, Composers and Authors), asking them to take this issue to the PRS and insist on action to protect your revenues.

-DMX, has been granted licences by certain US publishers in exchange for licence fees paid direct to those publishers and not to the US societies.
+A large US music service, DMX, has been granted licences by certain US publishers in exchange for licence fees paid direct to those publishers and not to the US societies.
 The effect has been to reduce the value of the US performing right for DMX to approximately 30% of what it was when the catalogues were licensed by the US societies.
 One major publisher (soon to be even bigger) was paid a seven figure sum by DMX for these rights.

 Crucially, the US publishers in question do not own the performing right in your work if you are a direct writer member of PRS.
 You, the writer, have assigned the performing right exclusively to PRS for Music.
 DMX is using your music without a licence from the rightowner – your society, PRS for Music.